 On the other hand, once you start paying money for software, some limitations to competitor information are lifted too.
 Information like how much they are spending, what channels they spend on, what keywords they may be ranking for naturally, etc. can be found on a plethora of paid informational marketing tools.
 The only advice to give when you are determining which paid softwares to use is, “Does the information obtained from these tools provide enough value to warrant the subscription?”
 You could find out all sorts of information from these softwares, but if you never leverage it, the software is useless to you.
 In fact, it’s worse than useless, because it is costing you money.
 Many paid softwares do offer trials and reviews, so try to do a little bit of research of each software before hopping on the data train to competitor analysis.

-In the same way your business is the special snowflake offering some advantage over your competitors, your marketing campaigns need to be just as special.
+In the same way, your business is the special snowflake offering some advantage over your competitors, your marketing campaigns need to be just as special.
 There is no one size that fits all to marketing, and it is something that does require a bit of thinking and strategy.

 In order to accomplish this, many questions about your business must be answered, but the most important ones boil down into three categories: your campaign goals, your consumer audience, and the competition to your business.
 Once you figure out all relevant answers within these three categories, you’ll begin to see the recipe for your own digital marketing mix.
-To learn more about your marketing mix, you can check out this resource.